mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 in 606, purportedly to celebrate the victorious efforts of the First Frontier War but promptly murdered Jacqueline and declared himself Emperor Olav I by Right of Assassination.
-Olav’s ascendance ended the era of the non-dynastic Emperors but did little to quell the instability of their reign.
+Olav's ascendance ended the era of the non-dynastic Emperors but did little to quell the instability of their reign.
 His brief run as Emperor was cut short when his most trusted